 Within 14 days of the new medical certificate being issued, the FMCSA requires you to obtain a new MVR for that driver to ensure that their medical certificate is being correctly displayed on the driver’s MVR.

-Additionally, a motor carrier must also verify that that medical examiner is qualified by visiting the National Association of Certified Medical Examiner’s (NRCME) Website.
+Previously, a motor carrier had to also verify that the driver’s medical examiner is qualified by visiting the National Association of Certified Medical Examiner’s (NRCME) Website.
+As of June 2025, this is no longer the case.
+But, do keep the proof that you completed this step in all DQFs that were created prior to this new change.

 If you’re looking for fast, free and easy?
 Set up a spreadsheet in Google Sheets and add the “Add Reminders” extension.